-Featuring big name acts, alongside some of the most exciting breakthrough artists in the UK, the music line-up for this year’s action-packed cricket competition, The Hundred, promises a summer of world class sport and unmissable musical performances, taking entertainment events to the next level.
+Featuring big name acts, alongside some of the most exciting breakthrough artists in the UK, the music line-up for 2022's action-packed cricket competition, The Hundred, provided a summer of world class sport and unmissable musical performances, taking entertainment events to the next level.

-For the second year running, the live music at all 34 matches of The Hundred has been curated in collaboration with BBC Music Introducing.
+For the second year running, the live music at all 34 matches of The Hundred was curated in collaboration with BBC Music Introducing.
 The partnership connects sports fans with both new and established artists who began their career on the BBC platform.
-The artists will perform in front of large audiences at each of The Hundred’s grounds across the UK.
+The artists performed in front of huge audiences at each of The Hundred’s venues across the UK.

 Wednesday 3 August • Southern Brave vs Welsh Fire • Ageas Bowl, Southampton • The Big Moon